-A list of the best spa hotels in the UK would be remiss not to include a retreat in the historic city of Bath.
+A list of the best UK spa hotels would be remiss not to include a retreat in the historic city of Bath.
 The Gainsborough Bath Spa taps into the city’s original hot springs, harnessing their revered healing properties to create one of the UK’s most luxurious spa retreats.

 The spa itself features classic Roman columns, mosaic alcoves and glass ceilings in a nod to the ancient civilization that first founded Bath.
 Guests can enjoy a range of authentic aromatherapy treatments that integrate Bath’s treasured waters, as well as a self-guided tour through the thermal baths.